Absaroka Range: Geography

 The range is drained by the Yellowstone River and various tributaries, including the Bighorn River.

 Most of the range lies within protected lands including Yellowstone Park, the Absaroka-Beartooth Wilderness, North Absaroka Wilderness, Teton Wilderness, and Washakie Wilderness, spanning the Bridger-Teton National Forest, Custer National Forest, Gallatin National Forest, and Shoshone National Forest.

 U.S. Highway 212 from Billings, Montana to Yellowstone climbs over Beartooth Pass 10947 ft in the neighboring Beartooth Mountains before winding through the Absarokas to the northeast gate of Yellowstone National Park.
 It is only open during the summer.
 U.S Route 14/16/20 follows the Shoshone River from Cody through the range to the eastern gate of the park.

+Climate

 History

 The range is named after the Absaroka Native People.
 The name is derived from the Hidatsa name for the Crow people; it means "children of the large-beaked bird."
 (In contrast, the Crow name, Awaxaawe Báaxxioo, means "Pointed Mountains [Like Sand Castles].")

 John Colter, who may have been the first white person to visit the area, probably traveled along the foot of the Absarokas in 1807 during his reconnaissance of the Yellowstone region.
 Early explorers also included Gustavus Cheyney Doane and Nathaniel P. Langford, who climbed the summit of Colter Peak in 1870.

 The proposed state of Absaroka shared the same age with the mountain range.
 The USS Absaroka was named after this mountain range.